johanneskruse/nlp_QA_QG_app/README.md

 2. BiDAG (Trained on SQuAD)
 3. DistilBERT (distilbert-base-cased-distilled-squad)
 4. BERT (bert-large-uncased-whole-word-masking-finetuned-squad)
+5. Finetuned BERT multilingual base model [cased] (mrm8488/bert-multi-cased-finetuned-xquadv1)

-Where 1) and 2) are AllenNLP models and 3) and 4) are HuggingFace models.
+Where 1) and 2) are AllenNLP models and 3), 4), and 5) are HuggingFace models.

 ## Question Generation
 The Question Generation is a pre-trained model with three pipeline tasks: